-In the UK 318 seats equates to near enough 49% of the total number of seats available to be won in the House of Commons.
-That means in the 2017 election for 42% of the vote share, the Tories got 49% of the available seats, yet in 2015 for 37% of the vote share they got 51% of the total number of seats.
+In the UK 318 seats equate to near enough 49% of the total number of seats available to be won in the House of Commons.
+That means in the 2017 election, for 42% of the vote share, the Tories got 49% of the available seats, yet in 2015, for 37% of the vote share, they got 51% of the total number of seats.

-This means in 2017 they won more votes from the public, but ended up with less seats in the House of Commons.
-That means a Tory voter’s vote in 2017 was worth less than that of a Tory voter’s vote in 2015, but more than that of a Labour voter’s.
+This means in 2017 they won more votes from the public but ended up with fewer seats in the House of Commons.
+That means a Tory voter’s vote in 2017 was worth less than that of a Tory voter’s vote in 2015, but more than that of a Labour voter.

-This presents an obvious discrepancy, that is to say a vote for the Tories in the said elections counted for more in regards to seats won than a vote for Labour, and by quite a bit as well, in 2017 it was worth 1.16 times more, while in 2015 it was worth 1.37 times more.
+This presents an obvious discrepancy, that is to say, a vote for the Tories in the said elections counted for more in regard to seats won than a vote for Labour, and by quite a bit as well, in 2017 it was worth 1.16 times more, while in 2015 it was worth 1.37 times more.

-And this is not a rare occurrence either, Tony Blair in 1997, when he won his record-breaking landslide of 418 seats, which translates to 64% of the seats, did so by winning just 43% of the vote.
-This means that for just 43% of the vote he won 64% of the available seats, and what really makes this election stand out, the Tories, in the same election won 31% of the vote, but only 25% of the seats, meaning a Labour voter’s vote in this election in regards to seats won was worth 1.85 times that of a Tory voter’s.
+This is not a rare occurrence.
+Tony Blair in 1997, when he won his record-breaking landslide of 418 seats, which translates to 64% of the seats, did so by winning just 43% of the vote.
+This means that for just 43% of the vote he won 64% of the available seats, and what really makes this election stand out, the Tories, in the same election won 31% of the vote, but only 25% of the seats, meaning a Labour voter’s vote in this election in regard to seats won was worth 1.85 times that of a Tory voter’s.

-And this is not the worst example, in the 2005 election Labour won 356 seats for a vote share of 35.24%, while the Tories won 198 seats for a vote share of 32.4%, meaning for winning a vote share of just shy of 3% more than the Tories, Labour won 25% more seats.
-Or rather to really put this into perspective, in the said election both Labour and the Tories won near enough one third of the vote, yet Labour won 158 more seats.
+This is not the worst example, in the 2005 election Labour won 356 seats for a vote share of 35.24%, while the Tories won 198 seats for a vote share of 32.4%, meaning for winning a vote share of just shy of 3% more than the Tories, Labour won 25% more seats.
+To put this into perspective, in the said election both Labour and the Tories won near enough one-third of the vote, yet Labour won 158 more seats.

-This also happened in the years 1929 and 1974, but in the reverse, the Tories won the vote, but Labour won the most seats; however, they did not win the elections as both of the 1929 and the 1974 elections resulted in hung parliaments, so it is strictly the Tories that hold the mantel of winning an election while losing the vote.
+This also happened in the years 1929 and 1974, but in the reverse, the Tories won the vote, but Labour won the most seats; however, they did not win the elections as both the 1929 and the 1974 elections resulted in hung parliaments.
+So, it is strictly the Tories in the UK that hold the mantel of winning an election while losing the vote.

-But it is not the big parties who really win or lose big as a result of this system, it is the small parties.
+But it is not the big parties who win or lose big because of this system, it is the small parties.

 The effect of the first past the post system on small parties

-That means that the SNP won 56 seats off 1.4 million votes, while the Lib Dems won just 8 seats despite winning 1 million more votes.
-What really drives the seeming injustice of this situation home is the fact that this result means that an SNP voter’s vote in this election in regards to seats won was worth two votes, while a Lib Dem voter’s vote was worth just 1/6th of a vote, which means in 2015 a SNP voter’s vote was worth 12 times that of a Lib Dems.
+That means that the SNP won 56 seats off 1.4 million votes, while the Lib Dems won just 8 seats despite getting 2.4 million votes.
+What further drives the seeming injustice of this home is the fact that this result means that an SNP voter’s vote in this election in regard to seats won was worth two votes, while a Lib Dem voter’s vote was worth just 1/6th of a vote.
+This means in 2015 an SNP voter’s vote was worth 12 times that of a Lib Dems.

-Then there is the Green Party who, in the same election, won 1.1 million votes which equates to 3.6% of the vote, but also won just 1 seat, meaning a Green Party voter’s vote was worth 22 times less than that of a Labour supporter’s, and 44 times less than that of a SNP supporter’s.
+Then there is the Green Party who in the same election won 1.1 million votes, which equates to 3.6% of the vote, but also won just 1 seat.
+Meaning a Green Party voter’s vote was worth 22 times less than that of a Labour supporter’s, and 44 times less than that of an SNP supporter’s.

 Just to put this into perspective, that means in the 2015 election UKIP won 3.8 million votes but only got 1 seat, the Greens won 1.1 million votes but only got 1 seat, the Lib Dems won 2.4 million votes but only got 8 seats, while the SNP won 1.5 million votes and got 56 seats.

-Now I am only an amateur mathematician, but that is some very very shaky maths right there.
-But at the same time if the system had not been used then the only way a government could have been formed in any of the mentioned elections would have been as said previously if the Tories and Labour had formed a coalition, which in reality would be a disaster for democracy.
+Now I am not a rocket scientist, but that is some extremely shaky maths right there.
+At the same time though, if the system had not been used then the only way a government could have been formed in any of the mentioned elections would have been – as said previously – if the Tories and Labour had formed a coalition, which in reality would be a disaster for democracy.